 5. Rudesheim am Rhein

-Rüdesheim am Rhein is another town located in the Rhine Valley.
+We made a quick stop in Rüdesheim am Rhein on our way to Mosel Valley.
+Rüdesheim is another town located in the Rhine Valley.
 It’s only a 40-minute drive from Bacharach along the Rhine River.
-We made a quick stop in Rüdesheim on our way to Mosel Valley.

 It’s a lively little town that seemed to get more visitors than Bacharach.
 I loved walking around taking photos, hearing all the live music, and of course, drinking the local and seasonal Federweißer wine.

 FAVORITE STOP: Anyone who was serving Federweisser (Federweißer)!
 Federweisser is a young wine that is only available for the first few weeks of September in Germany.
-We learned about this treat while we were out there and I loved that I got to try something seasonal and uniquely theirs.
+We learned about this treat while out there, and I loved that I got to try something seasonal and uniquely theirs.

 6. Cochem, Germany

-Beautiful Cochem is located along the Mosel (Moselle) River and a great base for anyone looking to explore this scenic area.
+Beautiful Cochem is located along the Mosel (Moselle) River and is an excellent base for anyone looking to explore this scenic area.